zenite-docs/zenite-docs.github.io/server/scale.md

 # Scaling

-> Navigate: your-server-name.zenite.io -> Scale up
+> Navigation: your-server-name.zenite.io -> Scale up

 If your current server requires additional resources, you can scale the server up: